-Our customers are pushing the envelope in how they create and utilize realtime data streams.
-Each application developer comes to PubNub with a set of demanding expectations for a data stream network that are driven by a satisfying user experience for their customers.
-At PubNub, we deliver millions of realtime data streams to an enormous global audience in a quarter second or less, all day, every day.
+Our customers are pushing the envelope in how they create and utilize real-time technology Each application developer comes to PubNub with a set of demanding expectations that are driven by a satisfying user experience for their customers.
+At PubNub, we deliver hundreds of millions of real-time data streams to an enormous global audience in a quarter second or less, all day, every day.

-The concept of a realtime data stream has changed through the course of history.
-Today, not everyone is familiar with exactly what a real time data stream is but we definitely know realtime when we see it.
-Few of us realize how often realtime data streams are used to satisfy our never ending thirst for knowing what is happening “right now” and even fewer are familiar with what is required to deliver realtime data streams across the Internet at scale.
+The concept of real-time communication has changed through the course of history.
+Today, not everyone is familiar with exactly what a real-time data stream is but we definitely know real-time when we see it.
+Few of us realize how often real-time data streams are used to satisfy our never-ending thirst for knowing what is happening “right now” and even fewer are familiar with what is required to deliver real-time experiences across the Internet at scale.

-Not all applications require realtime data.
+Not all applications require real-time data.
 They really only require that the data delivered be relevant to the intended task.
-The challenge in today’s world is that rate at which data becomes irrelevant has accelerated beyond what traditional network delivery solutions can handle.
+The challenge in today’s world is that rate at which data becomes irrelevant has accelerated beyond what traditional real-time communication delivery solutions can handle.